 CROWN CRAFTS INC New Standards Disclosure

-In December 2023, the FASB issued ASU No. 2023-09, Income Taxes (Topic 740) – Improvements to Income Tax Disclosures, the objective of which is to enhance the transparency and decision usefulness of income tax disclosures.
-The amendments in the ASU are required to be adopted for fiscal years beginning after December 15, 2024 and early adoption is permitted.
-The Company is evaluating the guidance of ASU No. 2023-09 against its existing disclosures related to income tax disclosures.
+Recently-Issued Accounting Standards: In December 2023, the FASB issued ASU No. 2023-09, Income Taxes (Topic 740) – Improvements to Income Tax Disclosures, the objective of which is to enhance the transparency and decision usefulness of income tax disclosures.
+The ASU requires disaggregated information about the Company’s effective income tax rate reconciliation as well as on income taxes paid.
+The ASU was required to be adopted for fiscal years beginning after December 15, 2024 and early adoption was permitted.
+The Company adopted ASU No. 2023-09 effective for the fiscal year ended March 29, 2026 and the income tax disclosures in Note 12 reflect that adoption.

 In November 2024, the FASB issued ASU No. 2024-03, Income Statement – Reporting Comprehensive – Expense Disaggregation Disclosures (Subtopic 220-40) – Disaggregation of Income Statement Expenses, the objective of which is to enhance the transparency and usefulness of financial statements by requiring public entities to provide more detailed disclosures about their expenses.
 The amendments in ASU No. 2024-03 are required to be adopted for annual reporting periods beginning after December 15, 2026, and for interim periods within annual reporting periods beginning after December 15, 2027, and early adoption is permitted.
 The Company is evaluating the guidance of the ASU No. 2024-03 against its existing disclosures related to income statement expenses.

-The Company has determined that all other ASU’s issued which had become effective as of March 30, 2025, or which will become effective at some future date, are not expected to have a material impact on the Company’s consolidated financial statements.
+The Company has determined that all other ASUs issued which had become effective as of March 29, 2026, or which will become effective at some future date, are not expected to have a material impact on the Company’s consolidated financial statements.

 Historical Timeline